ShobhitTomer/namaste-react/Notes_Assignment/notes.md

 #### Whenever we write code we first write it for humans and then machine, So make it such that!

 - Our browsers do not understand the JSX code so how does it render the code?
-The JSX code is transpiled before it reaches the JS engine - The code is being transpiled(Compiled) by Babel - Managed by Parcel
+The JSX code is transpiled before it reaches the JS engine - The code is being transpiled(Compiled) by Babel - Managed by Parcel.

+- First JSX is converted to react element by Babel and then the react element is rendered to a HTML element.

+- If we have to give attributes to our element then we will have to use camelCase.
+If we are writing in multiple lines then we will have to wrap it in parenthesis.

+#### React Component

+- Everything in react is a component!
+There are two types of components in react 1.
+Class based components and 2.
+Functional components.
+Class based component is the old way of writing code - uses javascript classes and Functional component is new way of writing code - uses javascript functions to create components.

+- A React Functional Component is a javascript function which returns JSX.
+We can also say that its a javascript function which returns a react element.
+The first letter of name of the component should always be capital.
+To render a component we need to wrap it in angular brackets like `<HeadingComponent/>`.

+- When we put a component inside a component it is called component composition and can be achieved by how we render a component.